-Butter Bridge stands in the shadow of Beinn Ime and crosses the gently flowing Kinglas Water, in Glen Kinglas, Argyll.
-The bridge was built sometime between 1748-1750 as part of Major Caulfeild’s military road that ran from Dumbarton to Inveraray.
+Butter Bridge stands in the shadow of Beinn Ime and crosses the gently flowing Kinglas Water in Glen Kinglas, Argyll.
+The bridge was built in 1749 as part of Major William Caulfeild’s military road that ran from Dumbarton to Inveraray.

 Butter Bridge in Glen Kinglas

-Although the roads were constructed by parties of soldiers, the bridges were built by civilian masons, and work on a bridge would still be continuing long after a stretch of road was already completed.
-In some cases, bridge-building wouldn’t begin until after a road was finished.
-If no ford was available nearby, boats or a temporary wooden bridge were often placed on site until the bridge was ready for use.
+While the roads were constructed by parties of soldiers, the bridges were built by civilian masons with the stone being sourced locally.
+Work on a bridge could still be continuing long after a stretch of road was already completed.

 The name Butter Bridge comes from the tradition of bringing cattle high up into the glen in the summer months for pasture.
-The cattle would be milked here and butter and cheese would be produced in temporary dwellings.
+Here in the Àirigh (Sheiling), the cattle would be milked and butter and cheese produced in temporary dwellings.